MarkWme/ARMProject/blog/Creating a Simple Template.md

 As described in *this* post, Visual Studio Code is my recommended tool for Azure Resource Manager deployment template creation.
 If you're new to Visual Studio Code, take a look at that post first as it will give you some useful hints on how Visual Studio Code can help simplify the template authoring process.

 Of course, you're free to use any text editor you like.
-So, using your Visual Studio Code or your favourite text editor, create a new, empty file, name it whatever you like but make sure it ends with a `.json` extension.
+So, using Visual Studio Code or your favourite text editor, create a new empty file, name it whatever you like but make sure it ends with a `.json` extension.

 ### The Header